burningtree/RQ/help.md

 --------------

 Asynchronicity is becoming the preferred method for solving a large class of problems, from user interfaces to servers.
-Asychronous functions return control to the caller almost immediately.
+Asynchronous functions return control to the caller almost immediately.
 Success or failure will be communicated somehow in the future, but usually the caller will resume long before that occurs.
 The communication will